LaudateCorpus1/challenge/backend/code-challenges/README.md

 $ ./gradlew test
 ```

-If tests are failing, then you succeeded.
-Fear nothing!
+If tests are passing, everything is correctly set up, you're good to go!

 Now it's all about coding.